Hong Kong protesters vow to keep fighting extradition law

 Critics believe the extradition legislation would put Hong Kong residents at risk of becoming trapped in China’s judicial system, in which opponents of Communist Party rule have been charged with economic crimes or ill-defined national security offenses, and would not be guaranteed free trials.

 Lam said the government has considered concerns from the private sector and altered the bill to improve human rights safeguards.
-She said without the changes, Hong Kong would risk becoming a haven for fugitives.
+She said without the changes, Hong Kong risked becoming a haven for fugitives.
 She emphasized that extradition cases would be decided by Hong Kong courts.

-Opponents of the proposed extradition amendments say the changes would significantly compromise Hong Kong’s legal independence, long viewed as one of the crucial differences between the territory and the mainland.
+Opponents say the changes would significantly compromise Hong Kong’s legal independence, long viewed as one of the crucial differences between the territory and the mainland.

-Associated Press journalists Raf Wober and Alice Fung in Hong Kong, Johnson Lai in Taipei, Taiwan, and Sally Ho in Seattle contributed.
+Associated Press writers Raf Wober and Alice Fung in Hong Kong, Johnson Lai in Taipei, Taiwan, Kevin Freking in Washington and Sally Ho in Seattle contributed.